Selvam-T/POS/Project/README.md

 # ANUMANI POS System

-A Point of Sale (POS) application built with PyQt5 and SQLite, featuring a product cache system for fast lookups and a modern UI design.
+A Point of Sale (POS) application built with PyQt5 and SQLite.
+It features a preloaded product cache for instant lookups, a modular UI composed from .ui files, a compact icon-only right-side menu, and barcode scanner integration.

 ## Features